wxt-dev/wxt/docs/guide/resources/upgrading.md

 v0.20 is a big release!
 There are lots of breaking changes because this version is intended to be a release candidate for v1.0.
 If all goes well, v1.0 will be released with no additional breaking changes.

 :::tip
-Read through all the changes once before making any code changes.
+Read through all the changes once before updating your code.
 :::

 ### `webextension-polyfill` Removed